 Not many.
 Google’s click-through rate (CTR) for page one was 71%.
 In fact, around 95% of all web search traffic happens on that first page, with 67% of the clicks going to the first five results.
 It pays to do all you can to appear high on relevant searches.

 Be honest, when was the last time you scrolled to the bottom of a search page, or, even crazier, continued to page 2…or 3?
 Don’t worry, you’re not alone.

-As a marketer, your goal is to get on that lucrative first page, ideally, in that coveted first five results.
+As a marketer, your goal is to get on that lucrative first page (or now, set), ideally, in that coveted first five results.
 And you’d do it for search terms that aren’t just your institution name, while also managing to avoid paid results.
-Plus, your results would have all the Google goodies.
+Plus, your results earn all the Google goodies.

 Wait, what?
 We’ll get to that below, I promise.